Little827/pdfium_bck/CONTRIBUTING.md

 the community.

 #### Stable
-APIs eventually graduate to stable.
-This is done by removing the `// Experimental API.` marker in the documentation.
+APIs that work well eventually graduate to stable.
 We endeavor to not change stable APIs without notice to the community.

-NOTE, the process of migrating from experimental to stable isn’t well defined at this point.
-We have experimental APIs which have been that way for multiple years.
-We should work to better define how this transition happens.
+The process to promote experimental APIs to stable is as follows:

+1. Create a CL to remove the `// Experimental API.` marker in the API documentation.
+Closely related APIs may go through the process at the same time.
+1. In the CL description, briefly explain why the API should be considered stable.
+1. Inform the [mailing list](https://groups.google.com/g/pdfium) of the CL, so anyone interested can have a chance to chime in.
+1. Add all reviewers from `public/OWNERS` to the CL for review.
+1. If the API passes the scrutiny of all reviewers from `public/OWNERS`, and it has been 3 weeks since the mailing list announcement without any other objections, and all issues raised during the review have been addressed, then the CL reviewers will approve the CL.
+1. If the API does not get promoted, address the concerns regarding the API in separate CLs.
+When ready, go through the promotion process again.

+While there is no requirement for how long an API must remain experimental before going to stable, API reviewers will take API usage into account in the decision process.
+So a brand new API with little or no usage probably will not be ready for promotion to stable yet.
+Similarly, an API that has spent a long time as experimental does not necessarily mean it should be promoted.

 #### Deprecated
 If the API is retired, it is marked as deprecated and will eventually be removed.